-19 Are there any restrictions or limitations on working hours and may an employee opt out of such restrictions or limitations?
+Are there any restrictions or limitations on working hours and may an employee opt out of such restrictions or limitations?

 Although the Employment Ordinance does not provide a statutory standard working hour system or a statutory maximum number of hours, an employee under a continuous contract is entitled to one rest day every seven days.
 A rest day is defined as a continuous period not shorter than 24 hours during which an employee is entitled to abstain from working.
 An employee may work voluntarily on a rest day.
 The employer can request the assistance of an employee on a rest day only if there has been an unforeseen emergency.
 Even so, the employer must grant the employee another full rest day within the following 30 days.
 Statutory entitlements under the Employment Ordinance override any term of an employment contract that reduces the right, benefit or protection to which an employee is entitled.
-Therefore, employers cannot contract out a rest day as such a term would be invalid.
+Therefore, employers cannot contract out a rest day, as this term would be invalid.

-Overtime pay - entitlement and calculation

-20 What categories of workers are entitled to overtime pay and how is it calculated?
+Overtime pay - entitlement and calculation What categories of workers are entitled to overtime pay and how is it calculated?

 No specific categories of workers are statutorily entitled to overtime pay.
 There is no legal requirement to pay for overtime work or formula to calculate overtime pay.
-If the employment contract provides for payment for overtime work, the employer is legally obligated to provide the wages and would be subject to a fine for withholding the same.
-Employers can specify categories of employees that are entitled to overtime pay as well as the calculation for overtime pay in the employment contracts.
+If the employment contract provides for payment for overtime work, the employer is legally obligated to provide the wages and would be subject to a fine for withholding these.
+Employers can specify categories of employees that are entitled to overtime pay as well as the calculation for overtime pay in employment contracts.

-Overtime pay - contractual waiver

-21 Can employees contractually waive the right to overtime pay?
+Overtime pay - contractual waiver Can employees contractually waive the right to overtime pay?

-Employees are not statutorily entitled to overtime pay.
-It is only when an employee's entitlement to overtime pay is provided in the employment contract that the employee can contractually waive such a right.
+Because employees are not statutorily entitled to overtime pay, it is only when an employee's entitlement to overtime pay is provided in their employment contract that they can contractually waive this right.
+If overtime hours result in wages falling below the Statutory Minimum Wage, the employer must make up the difference regardless of any contractual waiver.